certnanny/sscep/README.md

 SSCEP is a client-only implementation of the SCEP (Cisco System's Simple Certificate Enrollment Protocol).
-SSCEP is designed for OpenBSD's isakmpd, but it will propably work with any Unix system with a recent compiler and OpenSSL toolkit libraries installed.
+SSCEP is designed for OpenBSD's isakmpd, but it will probably work with any Unix system with a recent compiler and OpenSSL toolkit libraries installed.